nataliastewart/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript Library that was created by Facebook to solve problems like a lot of events firing and data changing at the same time on the user interface, and they wanna to make this happen without have to refresh the page.
+So React interact with the DOM with JavaScript using a virtual DOM.
+When something updates on the virtual DOM… like, changes of the state of the element(which I saw that happens with Boolean, if statemets, event Listeners…), it reacts and update the real DOM displaying.
+React seems amazing!
+I’m excited to learn practicing.
+It seems also that it was created to be able to fix bugs easily, since every component has its own elements and interaction ability.
+Being able to interact independently, doing only one thing following by what I read on the document that talks about the single responsibility principle, and the component hierarchy, that you pass data to other components using props.
+And props are a way of passing data from parent to child.

 - [ ] What does it mean to _think_ in react?

+Break The UI Into A Component Hierarchy - Build A Static Version in React - Identify The Minimal (but complete) Representation Of UI State - Identify Where Your State Should Live - Add Inverse Data Flow -

 - [ ] Describe state.

+In the React sense, “state” is an object that represents the parts of the app that can change.
+State for me means, when we think of the current status of the object, the current situation.
+And it is able to change it.

 - [ ] Describe props.

+Props make react component reusable so you can use the same component with different data every time.
+The same principle is used when creating functions we create a function with parameters so we can pass them different arguments every time and get different results.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+We’ve learned that useEffect lets us express different kinds of side effects after a component renders.

+its a simple component which accepts props.
+We pass this props as initialState to useState.
+This is perfect use case for useEffect.
+Whenever props change, we will set the state inside useEffect.
+In this way, whenever props get changed, it will set as the state inside useEffect. useEffect is primarily to handle side effects

 ## Project Set Up